 The goal of Flexion Distraction is to decompress the spine by applying gentle stretching or traction to the lower spine.
 The Cox Flexion Distraction technique is performed on a special table (designed by Dr. Cox), which has moving parts to effectively separate the different parts of the spine.
 The combination of this special adjustment table and very gentle pressure utilizes flexion-distraction and decompression to increase the disc height between vertebrae, decompressing the spinal column and restoring the spinal joints to their proper alignment and range of motion.
 The chiropractor can adjust the different sections of the table to neutralize the effects of gravity and then apply gentle pressure to the affected areas as they move through a more normal range of motion.
 Movements are repetitive and usually slow, without any quick thrusts or undue pressure.

 - Improve range of motion in spinal joints and in arms, legs, and shoulders

 - Improve nerve communication

 The Cox Flexion Distraction Technique is utilized by an estimated 56% of chiropractors, and has been successfully used to treat pain in the lower back, legs, neck, and arms.
-It can also reduce the pain of herniated, slipped, or ruptured discs, sciatica, and other conditions.
+It can also be used to treat herniated, slipped, or ruptured discs, sciatica, and other conditions.
 Because of its gentle, non-force nature, is often used with patients who are recovering from spinal surgery or who are in rehabilitation.
 Not only is the process pain-free, many patients report that they find the procedure pleasant and relaxing.
 The technique has become recognized as an effective methodology for relieving pain, often without the need for spinal surgery.
-If you're experiencing neck pain, back pain, or symptoms that radiate down the arms or legs, call our office today to make an appointment at (586) 468-4461.
+If you’re experiencing neck pain, back pain, or symptoms that radiate down the arms or legs, call our office today to make an appointment at (586) 468-4461.
 You deserve to be pain-free.